Gerringong: Geography

 A coastal headland north of the town.
 The Kiama Coast Walk can be seen faintly along the hill.

 The boundaries of the Gerringong District range from Mount Pleasant and Omega in the north, to Rose Valley, Willow Vale and Foxground in the west, and to Broughton Village, Toolijooa, Harley Hill, Gerroa and Seven Mile Beach in the south.
 In the centre of the area lies the town of Gerringong itself, and the nearby area of Werri Beach.

 The Kiama and Gerringong area is marketed as "Where the Mountains Meet the Sea" by Kiama Council.
 A spur of Saddleback Mountain reaches down to Mt Pleasant to the north of Gerringong township, ending the Illawarra escarpment, which starts north of Wollongong.
 The area is famous for its coastline, which includes sea cliffs, beaches surrounded by rolling hills and countryside that stays green year-round.

 The spur of Saddlback Mountain that separates Gerringong from Kiama was very significant in the town's history.
 The steep road over the spur made using the port of Kiama difficult.
 Gerringong would need its own small port, until the railway from Kiama opened in 1893 after tunnels were cut through the basalt rock of the spur.

 The Princes Highway bypasses Gerringong township on its western edge, with two exits, one at Fern St and an underpass at Belinda Street, 2 km further south.
 Gerringong and Werri Beach were previously two separate localities, but have now grown together without any definitive boundary.

 Werri Lagoon, which sometimes empties to the sea at the northern end of Werri Beach, used to naturally exit near the Gerringong Surf Club at the south end, until human intervention occurred in the 1960s.
 Bridges Road used to be access to a bridge which provided access to Werri Beach.

 Werri Lagoon is now part of the Kiama Coast Walk, which stretches from Loves Bay, north of Kiama, to Werri Lagoon.
 The walking track extends for six kilometres and took eleven years to prepare and construct.
 It opened in October 2009.

 Gerringong's Boatharbour—its traditional spelling—was used extensively for shipping timber and dairy produce in the 19th century.
 The Boatharbour provides little shelter from a black nor'easter and relatively little from the heavy seas associated with an east coast low.
 There is a boat ramp there and it is the location of Gerringong's ocean swimming pool.
+It is now generally referred to as Boat Harbour.

 Gerringong's geology is basically basalt, emplaced in the Permian period.